Development at old plant, golf club are top issues

 “The village has been running very well under my direction,” he said.

 Fragin, a self-employed communications and political consultant, has lived in the village since 1999.
-He has been on the board of trustees for a decade since his appointment to fill a vacancy in 2008.
+He has been on the board of trustees for a decade from when he was appointed to fill a vacancy in 2008.
 He has been deputy mayor since 2016.
-He is a former Lawrence-Cedarhurst Fire Department firefighter and a current emergency medical technician with the Hatzalah ambulance corps.
+He is a former Lawrence-Cedarhurst Fire Department firefighter and a current emergency medical technician with Hatzalah.

 Fragin said the village needs to improve the finances of the Lawrence Yacht and Country Club, as well as increase transparency and offer more services online for residents.
 He added that superstorm Sandy “exposed a lack of preparedness and a reliance on a lot of outside sources.”